REVIEW 1 major objections 1 minor 30 references

 Referee Report

 Summary.
-The paper introduces HyperParallel-MoE, a compilation and scheduling framework for Mixture-of-Experts (MoE) training on Ascend NPUs.
-It transforms operator-level MoE execution into a statically scheduled tile-level heterogeneous taskflow that spans AIC matrix units and AIV vector units.
-Key techniques include AIV-driven one-sided communication to remove host-side synchronization, dependency-preserving tile task generation to unify communication and computation, and event-driven static scheduling for cross-queue coordination.
-The framework executes the taskflow in a unified runtime inside a single kernel launch to enable fine-grained overlap of communication, matrix, and vector computation while preserving existing optimized operators.
-It is implemented in the MindSpore/MindFormers stack and evaluated on DeepSeek-style MoE models on Ascend A3 clusters, reporting up to 1.58x reduction in Dispatch-to-Combine MoE-FFN latency across multiple expert-parallel configurations.
+The paper presents HyperParallel-MoE, a compilation and scheduling framework for MoE training on Ascend NPUs.
+It transforms operator-level MoE execution into a statically scheduled tile-level heterogeneous taskflow spanning AIC and AIV resources via AIV-driven one-sided communication, dependency-preserving tile task generation, and event-driven static scheduling.
+The approach executes the taskflow in a unified runtime for fine-grained overlap of communication, matrix computation, and vector computation while preserving existing operators.
+Implemented in MindSpore/MindFormers and evaluated on DeepSeek-style MoE models on Ascend A3 clusters, it claims up to 1.58x reduction in Dispatch-to-Combine MoE-FFN latency across expert-parallel configurations, with source code released.

 minor comments (1)